-Lord Ashcroft is a Tory peer, international businessman, philanthropist and author
+Lord Ashcroft is an international businessman, philanthropist, author and pollster

 By Lord Ashcroft KCMG PC